benjaminweymouth/Proof-of-Authority-Blockchain-Project/POA Development Chain/README.md

-## Concepts and Analysis: Blockchain, BlockTime, ChainID, NetworkID.
+## Concepts and Analysis: Blockchain, BlockTime, ChainID.

 This exercise will refer to a number of concepts directly and indirectly.
 It is important to understand these key concepts.